freeCodeCamp/arcade-mode/PROGRESS.md

       - script only fetches from endpoint when raw/ dir nonexistent.
 Use --force otherwise.
     2. Remove raw files from version control.
     3. Update challenges to current task processing output.
+  - @:
+    - [ ] Make cache busting update to latest on first page load instead of the second refresh.

 ## Tuesday 6/20/17:
 ### Tim: